lariskovski/atlantis-local/README.md

 ## Prerequisites

-Run the prereqs script to install the tools needed to complete the steps below:
+Run the `prereqs.sh` script to install the tools needed to complete the steps below:

 ```bash
 chmod +x ./prereqs.sh